dennisnordberg/julia-school/content/julia/dataframes.md

 This tells Julia to take a given column, `:pings`, in the source dataframe and to `sum` them in our pivot table.

-Take a look at our pivot table below---if you're playing along, type `hubble_pings_weekly` into your terminal and hit return/Enter:
+Take a look at our pivot table below---if you're playing along, input `hubble_pings_weekly` into your terminal.

 We get: